privacy-scaling-explorations/zkevm-specs/specs/opcode/3eRETURNDATACOPY.md

 1. Do a busmapping lookup for a stack read of dest_offset.
 2. Do a busmapping lookup for a stack read of offset.
 3. Do a busmapping lookup for a stack read of size.
+4. Do a busmapping lookup for a CallContext read of last Callee's ID.
-4. Do a busmapping lookup for a CallContext read of last Callee's ReturnDataLength.
+5. Do a busmapping lookup for a CallContext read of last Callee's ReturnDataLength.
-5. Do a busmapping lookup for a CallContext read of last Callee's ReturnDataOffset.
+6. Do a busmapping lookup for a CallContext read of last Callee's ReturnDataOffset.
-6. Do a CopyTable lookup to verify the copy of bytes.
+7. Do a CopyTable lookup to verify the copy of bytes.
 The copy of a dynamic number of bytes is verified by the CopyCircuit outside the `RETURNDATACOPY` gadget.

 ## Constraints